EdwardSchaefer/personal-website/README.md

 		into getRepos function in ajax.js
 	10/6/2017: Added getDirectories function for retrieving directories and files in the root folder of a repository
+	10/6/2017: Added getRawContents function to ajax.js to get the raw contents of a specific file